FAQ and troubleshooting

 TaskForce does not require a preliminary setup for working in a domain.
 Instead, your flow would be:

-3. To select the target, click Select file in the FILE section
+3. To select the target, in the File section, click Select file.

-4. In the file manager's Local network section, click Connect button
+4. In the file manager's Local network section, click the Connect button.

-5. A new dialog will appear with the Domain field
+5. A new dialog appears with the Domain field.

 The entered server will remain in the Local Network section list.